 Herb collections are like personal potion shops, with hundreds and hundreds of possibilities for formulas and remedies.
 Slowly curating your own home apothecary should be a gradual process.
 This makes your herbal choices, supplies and needs very intentional.
 In my clinical dispensary, I had about seventy five herbs in stock throughout the seasons.
 In my home apothecary, however, I keep it to roughly ten.
 I personally prefer to stick to a small number of herbs that I know intimately and precisely for their generous number of uses, and mix and match as I need.
 The herbs you rely on in your apothecary at home is entirely up to you.

 Read More: An Herbalists Guide to Stocking Your Apothecary

-Over the years, I’ve had lots of people ask me where to start when they want to cultivate their own home apothecary for their every day health needs and this makes me SUPER EXCITED.
+Over the years, I’ve had lots of people ask me where to start when they want to cultivate their own home apothecary for their every day health needs.
 It’s so fun to create a little nook in your home with your remedies and herbs and spices and teas and tinctures to play with and actually use for good old fashioned preventative and acute care.
 Like I say – herbal medicine is amazingly simple and also amazingly complex.
 Starting your own herbal collection at home doesn’t have to be done in one fell swoop – it’s a process.
 A process depending on what you and your family’s needs are.
 I would break down what herbs to invest in by category and action, and then start trying them out yourself to see which are the most effective for you.
 Here are some basic botanical herbal actions to pick and choose from (although not nearly a complete list):